rhaps0dy/meCh/README.md

 - `help`: the help string of the module, you can use `$<n` to write `["/msg meCh <invokern>" | "<conf.cmd><invokern>"]`, for example a `$0` in `help` becomes `["/msg meCh help" | ".help"]`
-- `invokers`: the command strings upon which the module is called.
-The last element in this array must be a `NULL` pointer.
-Modules specifying at least one non-`NULL` invoker must accept at least 3 arguments.
-A module with only a `NULL` invoker will always be called and has no restriction on the number of accepted arguments
+- `invokers`: the command string upon which the module is called.
+If it is `NULL`, the module will always be called (if its mask (`on`) allows it).
+Modules specifying an invoker must accept at least 3 arguments.
+  A module with `NULL` invoker has no restriction on the number of accepted arguments
 - `f`: the function called to execute the module.
 It receives an array of string arguments, as many as specified by nargs, and the type of the message that made the module activate.
 - `nargs`: number of arguments (words) the module wants, if the message contains less, the last arguments will be